 A uPVC front door is a reliable option for any home.
 They are a popular choice amongst homeowners, which is a testament to their effectiveness as an entrance door.
 Here at Associated Windows, our customers often ask us ‘can uPVC front doors be painted?’
 So, to help those who want to freshen up the look of their front door, we’ve taken a closer look at the issue.
+Why not try designing your own uPVC front door by using our online door designer?

 What are uPVC doors?